tilenmarc/FE-anonymous-heatmap/readme.md

 Note: this is a private information of every user which in a practical scenario would not be collected.

 #### Generating training data
-If one wishes to re-create the random data, it can be cone in the following way:
+If one wishes to re-create the random data, this can be cone in the following way:

 1. Install the dependencies:
 ````bash